kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 36 Input Output Devices.md

 	- These instructions specify a way for the OS to send data to specific data registers.
 (I.e, using in and out instructions on x86). for example, to send data to a device, caller specifies a register with the data in it, and a port which names the device.
 These instructions are ***privileged***.
 2. memory-mapped I/O

+### Drivers
+- Hardware-specific code to interface with Operating Systems
 - Device drivers contain specifics of device interactions and are encapsulated within